 Your book title should be easy to remember.
 Potential book titles can include the name of the main character, your favorite line in the book, the setting of the book (where it takes place), or the theme of the book.

-A simple, yet memorable title will also help when it is being passed on by word of mouth, or when someone goes to buy it.
+A simple, yet memorable title will also help when it is being passed on by word of mouth after a customer reads your book content, or when someone goes to find the title in the bookstore to buy it.
 The more complicated the title, the easier it will be to forget or confuse with another book.
 Be sure to include keywords in the book title that describe the most important character, place, image, or idea of your story.

 A good book title needs to be as original as possible.
-Your book’s title has to compete with hundreds, if not thousands, of other similar novels.
-You want a title that will stand out from the crowd, so you may have to think outside the box.
+Your book’s title must compete with hundreds, if not thousands, of other similar novels.
+You want a title that will stand out from the crowd, so you may have to think outside the box and get more creative than currently published authors.
 Don’t be afraid to try a title in the form of a question, a command, or even a list.

-Think of your book title as an invitation: it should give a hint of what the reader can expect from your story without giving too much away.
+Think of your book title as an invitation: it should provide the reader with a hint of what can be expected from your story without giving too much away.
 Leaving something to the imagination is what will motivate people to buy your book.
+A good title along with great illustrations and book cover art can sell a browsing buyer in a bookstore.

 5. Note down ideas as you write